AbhiXverse/Solidity-journey/Day 04/Secureum - Ethereum 101.md

 Ethash (Ethereum's proof of Work Algorithm)

 - Ethash is Ethereum's PoW algorithm (previously Dagger-Hashimoto)
-- It is memory-hard, making it ASIC-resisant and more GPU-friendly
+- It is memory-hard, making it ASIC-resistant and more GPU-friendly

+Ethereum Block Structure (Eh)

--
+- Each block consists of